ndenStanford/ml-mesh/projects/README.md

 ## Makefile Targets & Docker-Compose Services

-We use `make` to consistently call `docker compose` services declared in
+We use a set of `make` targets to consistently call `docker compose` services declared in
 - the given project's development `docker-compose.dev.yaml` and
 - the given project's CI `docker-compose.ci.yaml`